Wesley Charpie

-Wesley Andrew Charpie (born November 4, 1992) is an American soccer player who currently plays for Louisville City in the USL Championship.
+Wesley Andrew Charpie (born November 4, 1992) is an American professional soccer player who currently plays for MLS Next Pro club Real Monarchs.

 Career

 College and amateur

 Charpie spent his entire college career at the University of South Florida.
 He made a total of 81 appearances for the Bulls and tallied five goals and 21 assists.

 Charpie also played in the Premier Development League for Reading United.

 Professional

 On January 15, 2015, Charpie was selected in the second round (29th overall) of the 2015 MLS SuperDraft by Toronto FC.
 However, he ended up signing with USL affiliate club Toronto FC II.
 On March 21, he made his professional debut in a 3–2 defeat to Charleston Battery.

 On November 22, 2016, Saint Louis FC has agreed to a contract with midfielder Octavio Guzmán, defender Wesley Charpie, and midfielder Mats Bjurman, pending United Soccer League and United States Soccer Federation approval.

+In January 2025, Charpie left Louisville City in order to move closer to his girlfriend, Utah Royals player Kaleigh Riehl.